AmitKumarDas/Decisions/blogs/openebs_operator_design.md

   maya:
     # what version of maya should be enabled/made available
     version: 0.7.0
+    # desired to have ha support
+    # absence of this property will imply no desire and hence no checks on the system
     ha:
       # what kind of High Availability support(s)
+      # All is a valid value
       support:
       - NodeFailure
       - NetworkFailure